Cognitive behavioural therapy and self-reinforcing feedback

 The cyclic intervention with client Zed

-The method for generating and using the cyclic intervention is critical; the linked page describes the counselling session.
+The method for generating and using the cyclic intervention is critical: the page describing the example counselling session details this.

 Identify and challenge unhelpful thinking.